Long shot drill – Score from outside the penalty box

 You need approximately half of an actual football pitch, cones to mark the zones and 2 full-sized goals that you can move to fit the size of the field.
 Mark two zones with a goal each as shown in the picture.
 If you can’t move your goals, you can use cones, agility poles or this convenient portable goal.

-This drill is designed to be practised with 10 players: 6 defenders, 2 strikers and 2 goalkeepers.
-However, you can practice the drill with as few as 5 players: 2 defenders, 2 strikers and 1 goalkeeper.
-The pictures and video in this post use the 10 players configuration: 1 goalkeeper per zone, 3 defenders in each zone and 1 striker in each zone.
+This drill is designed to be practised with 10 players: 6 defenders, 2 strikers, and 2 goalkeepers.
+However, you can practice it with as few as 5 players: 2 defenders, 2 strikers, and 1 goalkeeper.
+The pictures and video in this post use the 10-player configuration: 1 goalkeeper per zone, 3 defenders in each zone, and 1 striker in each zone.

 Instructions